matrix-org/matrix-spec-proposals/proposals/2815-moderate-redacted-content.md

 ## Unstable prefix
-While this MSC is not in a released version of the spec, implementations should use `net.maunium.msc2815.include_redacted_content` as the query parameter name.
+While this MSC is not in a released version of the spec, implementations should use `net.maunium.msc2815.include_redacted_content` as the query parameter name, and `net.maunium.msc2815.content_keep_ms` in the error response.
+The error codes should use `NET.MAUNIUM.MSC2815` as a prefix instead of `M`.

 Additionally, servers should advertise support using the `net.maunium.msc2815` flag in `unstable_features` in the `/versions` endpoint.